 Connect your online order form with the business software you use

-Finally, you should know that GetSiteControl integrates with Zapier, which in its turn enables you to create connections with over 1000+ of cloud apps including CRM, invoicing, and payment solutions.
-So, if you’re looking for automating the process even more, you might want to explore this option.
+Finally, you should know that GetSiteControl integrates with Zapier, which in its turn enables you to build connections with over 1000+ of cloud apps.
+Thus, you can create integrations with CRM tools of your choice, payment software, or helpdesk.